David Milne (artist): Recognition and legacy

 Milne began to achieve real success after Toronto-based Douglas Duncan became his dealer in 1938.
 The American art critic Clement Greenberg described Milne as one of the three greatest North American artists of his generation.
 Although he was overshadowed by the Group of Seven during his early career, Milne is now recognized as one of Canada's foremost artists.
 After his death, the National Gallery of Canada organized a retrospective exhibition of his work (1955–56), and then another retrospective was shown in Toronto at Hart House in 1962.
-In 2005, an exhibit of Milne's watercolours traveled from the British Museum to the Metropolitan Museum of Art in New York and then to the Art Gallery of Ontario.
+In 2005, an exhibit of Milne's watercolours, David Milne Watercolors: "Painting Toward the Light", traveled from the British Museum to the Metropolitan Museum of Art in New York and then to the Art Gallery of Ontario.

 In 1952, works by Milne along with those of Emily Carr, Goodridge Roberts and Alfred Pellan represented Canada at the Venice Biennale.